JasmineKaur-programlab/Project-SIFT/README.md

 # Project-SIFT
-A sign language descriptor on SIFT
+A sign language descriptor using SIFT